tubiz/woo-paystack/README.md

 *	No subscription plans is created on Paystack.
 The [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin handles all the subscription functionality.

-*	If a customer pays for a subscription using a MasterCard or Visa card, their subscription will renew automatically throughout the duration of the subscription.
+*	If a customer pays for a subscription using a Mastercard or Visa card, their subscription will renew automatically throughout the duration of the subscription.
 If an automatic renewal fail their subscription will be put on-hold and they will have to login to their account to renew the subscription.

-*	For customers paying with a Verve Card, their subscription can't be renewed automatically, once a payment is due their subscription will be on-hold.
+*	For customers paying with a Verve card, their subscription can't be renewed automatically, once a payment is due their subscription will be on-hold.
 The customer will have to login to his account to manually renew his subscription.

-*	If a subscription has a free trial and no signup-fee, automatical renewal is not possible for the first payment because the initial order total will be 0, after the free trial the subscription will be put on-hold.
+*	If a subscription has a free trial and no signup-fee, automatic renewal is not possible for the first payment because the initial order total will be 0, after the free trial the subscription will be put on-hold.
 The customer will have to login to his account to renew his subscription.
-If a MasterCard or Visa card is used to renew the subscription subsequent renewals will be automatic throughout the duration of the subscription, if a Verve card is used automatic renewal isn't possible.
+If a Mastercard or Visa card is used to renew the subscription subsequent renewals will be automatic throughout the duration of the subscription, if a Verve card is used automatic renewal isn't possible.

 ### Suggestions / Feature Request

 If you have suggestions or a new feature request, feel free to get in touch with me via the contact form on my website [here](http://bosun.me/get-in-touch/)

-You can also follow me on Twitter! **[@tubiz](http://twitter.com/tubiz)**
+You can also follow me on Twitter! **[@tubiz](https://twitter.com/tubiz)**